spectrocloud/librarium/docs/docs-content/profiles/cluster-profiles/create-cluster-profiles/create-full-profile.md

    :::info

-   Cluster profiles created from a Tech Preview cloud type are intended for clusters that a cloud provider deploys using Palette's generic framework built upon the open-source Cluster API (CAPI) initiative.
+   Cluster profiles created from a Tech Preview cloud type are intended for clusters that a cloud provider deploys using Palette's generic framework built upon the open source Cluster API (CAPI) initiative.

    When creating a profile using a Tech Preview cloud type, you do not have to specify anything for the OS or Kubernetes layers.
 Out-of-the-box packs are provided for the network and storage profile layers.